The result is a small-medium-sized dog, who is super-adaptable and cute!

-Their weight can vary massively, but as a guide, a Cockapoo full grown will be somewhere between 12-24 pounds.
-Your Cockapoo will be fully matured at around 12 months of age.
+Their weight can vary massively, but as a guide, a Cockapoo full grown will be somewhere between 12-24 pounds and will be fully matured at around 12 months of age.

-The Cockapoo is a super-energetic; he loves to play.
+The Cockapoo is super-energetic; he loves to play.

 They will hike, swim, retrieve.
 You name it, they’ll do it.
 They love their people and will do anything you ask them to.

-If you are interested in obedience, agility or flyball, you couldn’t want a better partner.
-Providing you figure out what they will work for, they are super-easy to train.
+If you are interested in obedience, agility, or flyball, you wouldn’t want a better partner.
+Providing you figure out what they will work for, they are super easy to train.